mogproject/javactl/README.rst

 Features
 --------

-*Launch your Java application more safely, explicitly and flexibly!*
+*Launch your Java application more safely, explicitly, and flexibly!*

 This script does ...

-* (before launch)
+* (before the launch)
-   * Load settings from YAML file
+   * Load settings from a YAML file
-   * Verify OS user name and Java version
+   * Verify the OS user name and Java version
-   * Check the application is already running if the duplicate running is not allowed
+   * Check if the application has already been running when duplicate running is prohibited
    * Execute pre-launch commands
-   * Logging to syslog
+   * Log to syslog
-* Launch the Java application with proper options
+* Launch the Java application with the proper options
-* (after launch)
+* (after the launch)
-   * Logging to syslog
+   * Log to syslog
    * Execute post-launch commands

 ------------